 When it comes to this particular subject, there are two different categories which separate the answer to this question.
 The first is whether or not it is legal to grow cannabis and hemp plants at home, and the other is whether or not it is legal for companies to grow cannabis and hemp plants.

 Legality of Growing Cannabis and Hemp Plants at Home

 Growing your own plants at home to make your own CBD sounds quite appealing to many people in the UK.
 But there are a few laws regarding this issue that prevent the average person from simply growing their own plants for CBD.

 Therefore, growing your own cannabis plants in the UK is definitely a no-go in the eyes of the law.
-In fact, just being caught with cannabis in the UK is penalized by up to 5 years in prison, by an unlimited fine, or even both.
+In fact, just being caught with cannabis in the UK is penalised by up to 5 years in prison, by an unlimited fine or even both.

-Naturally, CBD must be sourced from either Cannabis sativa plants or Cannabis sativa L. plants; therefore, in order to produce and distribute products which contain CBD, Certain standards need to be meet and you need a license to grow Hemp and cannabis.
+Naturally, CBD must be sourced from either Cannabis sativa plants or Cannabis sativa L. plants.
+Therefore, in order to produce and distribute products which contain CBD, certain standards need to be meet and you need a license to grow Hemp and Cannabis.

-Then, when the license is granted, there are still a number of rules and regulations which these companies must follow in order to ensure the public’s safety and well-being.
-For example the plant can't be grown in the vicinity of schools or areas of public access and You also have to tell your local police where you’ll be growing hemp.
+Then, when the license is granted, there are still a number of rules and regulations in which these companies must follow in order to ensure the public’s safety and well-being.
+For example, the plant can't be grown in the vicinity of schools or areas of public access and you also have to tell your local police where you’ll be growing hemp.

-The FDA (Food and Drug Administration) and the MHRA (Medicines and Healthcare products Regulatory Agency) have put many rules down for companies to follow in order for there to be a strong hold on both quality control and on substance distribution.
+The FDA (Food and Drug Administration) and the MHRA (Medicines and Healthcare products Regulatory Agency) have put many rules down for companies to follow in order for there to be a stronghold on both quality control and on substance distribution.